prdepinho/dot_game_engine/README.md

 - sprite.animations: a set of objects, one for each animation.
     - key: a key for the animation
     - fps: the animation speed in frames per second.
     - frames: the list of frames.
 Each frame has a coordinate that identifies it.
-You may put a callback function before one of the frames.
+    You may put a function before one of the frames, but only one callback function per animation will be registered.
     That function will be called when that frame is drawn.
+    It comes with the sprite's id as argument.
     This can be used to trigger effects in the middle of the animation.
 If you loop the animation, then the callback will be called only in the first cycle.

 ```